 These nutritional supplements may help with some symptoms of proctitis:

 Herbs may strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
+As with any therapy, you should work with your health care provider before starting treatment.
 You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
-Unless otherwise indicated, you should make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-Garlic (Allium sativum), standardized extract, 400 mg two to three times daily, for antibacterial or antifungal and immune activity.
+Garlic (Allium sativum), standardized extract, 400 mg, 2 to 3 times daily, for antibacterial or antifungal and immune activity.
 Garlic may interact with many medications, including some taken to treat HIV.
 It also can increase the risk of bleeding.
 Talk to your doctor before taking garlic if you also take blood thinners such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, or if you have a clotting disorder.

-Boswellia (Boswellia serrata, 1,200 mg three times per day for up to 8 weeks) has anti-inflammatory properties.
-A few small studies suggest that it may help in treating inflammatory bowel disease.
-It hasn't been studied specifically for proctitis.
+Boswellia (Boswellia serrate), 3 times per day for up to 8 weeks has anti-inflammatory properties.
+A few small studies suggest that it may help in treating IBD.
+It has not been studied specifically for proctitis.
 Boswellia may interact with several other drugs and supplements, so talk to your doctor before taking it.

 While no scientific studies have examined the use of homeopathy to prevent or treat proctitis, professional homeopaths may recommend the following remedies for people with symptoms of the disease: